microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/pronounssettings.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents _settings_ to control the availability of pronouns in the tenant.
+Represents the _settings_ that manage the support of pronouns in an organization.
 By default, pronouns are **disabled**.
-If enabled, users can add and update pronouns in Microsoft 365.
+If enabled, users can optionally add or update their pronouns.

+For more information about enabling pronouns support, see [Manage pronouns settings for an organization using the Microsoft Graph API](../../../concepts/pronouns-configure-pronouns-availability.md)

 Inherits from [entity](../resources/entity.md).